Biosimilars Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-The biosimilar market size is valued at USD 41.97 billion in 2025 and is forecast to reach USD 97.32 billion by 2030, expanding at an 18.32 % CAGR.
 This sharp growth curve reflects the biosimilar industry’s passage from cautious pilot programs to routine clinical use, and it signals that payers see follow-on biologics as a structural lever for long-term cost containment.
-A fresh inference that emerges from the current numbers is that global spending on reference biologics is unlikely to plateau even as biosimilars accelerate because many new originator molecules are simultaneously entering the market.
-Europe’s 37% biosimilar market share highlights how an early, clear regulatory framework can translate into commercial scale, yet it also illustrates that leadership positions are not immutable—Asia-Pacific now records the highest regional CAGR at 24 %.
+A fresh inference from current numbers is that global spending on reference biologics is unlikely to plateau even as biosimilars accelerate, as many new originator molecules are entering the market simultaneously.
 This regional shift implies that supply chain decisions made in Seoul, Shanghai, and Hyderabad will increasingly shape global price points.

-The five-year outlook set out anticipates that more than USD 170 billion worth of biologic revenues will lose exclusivity by 2030, widening the revenue pool accessible to biosimilar entrants.
-That single datapoint means the biosimilar market size could grow faster than even the high CAGR suggests, as payer-driven substitution policies intensify.
-A second inference is that while monoclonal antibodies hold a 48% share, their relative dominance may decline because low-molecular-weight heparins and novel fusion proteins are posting steeper growth curves.
+A second inference is that while monoclonal antibodies hold a significant share, their relative dominance may decline as low-molecular-weight heparins and novel fusion proteins post steeper growth curves.
 Furthermore, recent U.S. Food and Drug Administration (FDA) policy revisions that streamline interchangeability designations are likely to compress launch timelines, tilting competitive advantage toward firms with scale manufacturing capacity.

 Key Report Takeaways

-• Monoclonal antibodies dominate product class revenue with a 48 % share in 2024; low-molecular-weight heparins represent the fastest-growing class at a 21 % CAGR.
+• By product class, monoclonal antibodies dominate revenue, with a 47.35% share in 2025; low-molecular-weight heparins are the fastest-growing class, with a 20.25% CAGR.

-• Oncology applications lead with 55 % of 2024 revenue, whereas autoimmune and chronic inflammatory indications grow the quickest at a 23 % CAGR.
+• By indication, oncology applications lead with 54.30% of 2025 revenue, whereas autoimmune and chronic inflammatory indications grow the fastest at a 22.10% CAGR.

 Segment Analysis